puppetlabs/bolt/documentation/inventory_file_v2.md

 into groups.
 Grouping your targets lets you aim your Bolt commands at the group instead of having to reference each target individually.

+An inventory file is part of a Bolt project and must exist alongside a `bolt-project.yaml` file.
+For more information, see [Bolt projects](projects.md).

 The command `bolt inventory show -t <TARGET> --detail` provides a quick way to view the resolved values for a target or group of targets.